Munchpass/conductor-go/docs/QbdJournalEntry.md

 ### NewQbdJournalEntry

-`func NewQbdJournalEntry(id string, objectType string, createdAt string, updatedAt string, revisionNumber string, transactionDate string, refNumber string, isAdjustment bool, isHomeCurrencyAdjustment bool, areAmountsEnteredInHomeCurrency bool, currency QbdJournalEntryCurrency, exchangeRate float32, externalId string, debitLines []QbdJournalDebitLine, creditLines []QbdJournalCreditLine, customFields []QbdCustomField, ) *QbdJournalEntry`
+`func NewQbdJournalEntry(id string, objectType string, createdAt string, updatedAt string, revisionNumber string, transactionDate string, debitLines []QbdJournalDebitLine, creditLines []QbdJournalCreditLine, customFields []QbdCustomField, ) *QbdJournalEntry`

 NewQbdJournalEntry instantiates a new QbdJournalEntry object This constructor will assign default values to properties that have it defined,